ViP3R-KERNELs/.github/README.md

 ```
 <br>
 <h2> How to request for your device :</h2>
-You can request VIPER kernel for your device by dropping us a message at our href="https://t.me/ViPER_KERNELs" <a>Telegram Group</a> <br>
+You can request VIPER kernel for your device by dropping us a message at our [TELEGRAM GROUP](https://t.me/ViPER_KERNELs)

  <br>